saqib-saud/LandmarkRemark/README.md

 - [ ] User session in the app should expire after certain time.
 - [ ] A user can view remarks while they are offline
 - [ ] When there are many remarks on the same point, the app should create a cluster and show them appropriately.
+- [ ] When Location sharing is disabled show appropriate prompt to user.
+- [ ] Linting and Swift Formatting

 # Which Architecture?